wavebeem/wavebeem.com/_drafts/2000-01-02-mechanical-keyboards-101.md

 ## Medium profile keycaps

+TODO side shot of Race 3 with OEM

 The most popular profile is probably OEM.
 Unsurprisingly it is a middleground of size and shape compared to other popular profiles.
 Cherry profile is also very similar.

 OEM keycaps have what's called a cylindrical sculpt.
 This means the top of each key cap is slightly U-shaped.